delemottelab/string-method-swarms-trajectories/examples/alanine-dipeptide/README.md

 # Running the example
 There are two bash scripts, **run_steered.sh** and **run_string.sh**, for running it on a single machine.
 You need to run steered MD before string MD.
 The number of beads and initial string to be generated in the steering simulation is determined by the string0.txt file.
-You can choose between a short, intermediate (default), long string or make your own.
+You can choose between a short, intermediate, long string (default) or make your own.
 There's also a script **submit_beskow.sh** for running it in a slurm environment with MPI.

 # Postprocessing